rdoxenham/openstack-training/documentation/openstack-manual.md

 		vnc_enabled true

 	# openstack-config --set /etc/nova/nova.conf DEFAULT \
-		vncserver_listen 192.168.122.103
+		vncserver_listen 192.168.122.102

 	# openstack-config --set /etc/nova/nova.conf DEFAULT \
-		vncserver_proxyclient_address 192.168.122.103
+		vncserver_proxyclient_address 192.168.122.102

-Note: Remember to use '192.168.122.104' for node4 in the above entries where '192.168.122.103' is used.

-Finally, changes to the iptables rules on our compute nodes need to be made for incoming VNC server connections.
-The default firewall rules that ship out of the box with RHEL only typically allow ssh access, then when openstack-nova-compute and openstack-nova-network services start, they dynamically re-write the firewall rules to allow for NAT-based routing and security.
-We need to make a modification to the base iptables rules to allow access from VNC clients, namely the VNC proxy service.
+Finally, changes to the iptables rules on our compute node need to be made for incoming VNC server connections.
+The default firewall rules that ship out of the box with RHEL only typically allow ssh access.
+We need to make a modification to the base iptables rules to allow access from VNC clients, namely the VNC service.

 	# lokkit -p 5900-5999:tcp